Ready to shoot faster and more accurately?

-You’ve got your stance and grip down, now we look at eye dominance, sight picture, & trigger pull to finish off shooting fundamentals.
+We’ll take a look at eye dominance, sight picture, & trigger pull to finish off shooting fundamentals.

-Eyes can be dominant just as with hands and legs and an important part of shooting accurately is knowing which eye is dominant.
+Eyes can be dominant, just as with hands and legs, and an important part of shooting accurately is knowing which eye is dominant.

 However, as you progress, you will likely find yourself shooting better with both eyes open.
-It will take a while to train your brain but you’ll see benefits such as increased depth perception and orientation.
+It will take a while to train your brain, but you’ll see benefits such as increased depth perception and orientation.

-For me, since I’m left-eye dominant and right hand dominant, I prefer the Modified Weaver/Chapman stance since it puts my left-eye more behind the sights.
+For me, since I’m left-eye dominant and right-hand dominant, I prefer the Modified Weaver/Chapman stance since it puts my left eye more behind the sights.

 In the grand scheme of things, yes, that’s pretty much it.
-But proper sight picture is one of those fundamental things that makes the difference between a shooter and someone that just plays with guns.
+But proper sight picture is one of those fundamental things that make the difference between a shooter and someone that just plays with guns.

 All of them, no matter what their setup, work on the same principle.
-The front sight can be many things but usually are more contrasting than the rear sight to draw in the eyes.
+The front sight can be many things but usually is more contrasting than the rear sight to draw in the eyes.

 What’s the Over/Under?

 This will vary on your sights but mostly will require you to line up your sights.
-Where you’ll be hitting also depends on personal preference or more likely…how your gun is set up from the factory.
+Where you’ll be hitting also depends on personal preference or, more likely…how your gun is set up from the factory.

 Where to Focus

-Every expert in the world will tell you that you will get the best results by keeping the front sight in focus while pulling the trigger as it will really help you to keep the gun steady.
+Every expert in the world will tell you that you will get the best results by keeping the front sight in focus while pulling the trigger, as it will really help you to keep the gun steady.

 This is the main reason why a lot of front sights are distinctly colored.
 When you’re correctly focusing on the front sight, the rear sight and target will appear blurry.

-The best flow is to first focus on the target and loosely line up the dots on to it.
-At this point change your focus to that front sight and line it up with the rear sights as well as the blurred-out target.
+The best flow is to first focus on the target and loosely line up the dots onto it.
+At this point, change your focus to that front sight and line it up with the rear sights as well as the blurred-out target.